nodejs/node/doc/api/async_hooks.md

 The `type` is a string identifying the type of resource that caused `init` to be called.
 Generally, it will correspond to the name of the resource's constructor.

 The `type` of resources created by Node.js itself can change in any Node.js release.
+Valid values at the time of writing are for example `TLSWRAP`, `TCPWRAP`, `TCPSERVERWRAP`, `GETADDRINFOREQWRAP`, `FSREQCALLBACK`, `Microtask`, `Timeout`.
+Inspect the source code of the Node.js version used to get the full list.

 Furthermore users of [`AsyncResource`][] create async resources independent of Node.js itself.